DarthB/rust_embedded/README.md

 # Xmas Side Project 2024/25 - Embedded Rust on STM32-NUCLEO-F767ZI

 This repository is a xmas holiday side project on the development board STM32-NUCELO-F767ZI.
-I use this git repository to document my exploration of the Rust embedded world with the asynchronous framework [Embassy](https://embassy.dev/).
+This git repository documents the exploration of the Rust embedded world with the asynchronous framework [Embassy](https://embassy.dev/).

 **Table of Contents**